 Sheriffs also noted that the ATV the Wadmalaw man was driving had faulty breaks, however investigators were unable to determine a precise cause for the accident, apart from driver error.
 But, considering that there may have been defective products involved in the crash, it could be that the exact cause of the crash can be attributed to multiple factors, not soley due to the driver’s error.

-In an effort to prevent similar accidents, the lawyers at The Christmas Law Firm would like to share The ATV Institute’s Golden Rules.
+In an effort to prevent similar accidents, the attorneys at Christmas Injury Lawyers would like to share The ATV Institute’s Golden Rules.
 They are as follows: 1.
 Always wear a DOT-compliant helmet, goggles, long sleeves, long pants, over-the-ankle boots, and gloves.
 2. Never ride on paved roads except to cross when done safely and permitted by law – another vehicle could hit you.
 ATVs are designed to be operated off-highway.
 3. Never ride under the influence of alcohol or other drugs.
 4. Never carry a passenger on a single-rider ATV, and no more than one passenger on an ATV specifically designed for two people.
 5. Ride an ATV that’s right for your age.
 6. Supervise riders younger than 16; ATVs are not toys.
 7. Ride only on designated trails and at a safe speed.
 8. Take a hands-on ATV RiderCourse and the free online E-Course.
 Visit ATVsafety.org or call 800.887.2887.